Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Two-armed bandit theory

 Also, the case of $\epsilon=-1$ proved to be difficult.
 Empirically, we found that the agent would incur linear regret and it seemed like some learning curves also got stuck near $p=0$, but we were unable to theoretically show convergence to a suboptimal policy. \\

-\begin{proposition} For the two-armed bandit with sigmoid parameterization, natural policy gradient and a perturbed minimum-variance baseline $b = 1-p_t +\epsilon$, with $\epsilon < -1$, there is a positive probability of choosing the suboptimal arm forever and diverging. \end{proposition} \begin{proof}
+\begin{lemma} For the two-armed bandit with sigmoid parameterization, natural policy gradient and a perturbed minimum-variance baseline $b = 1-p_t +\epsilon$, with $\epsilon < -1$, there is a positive probability of choosing the suboptimal arm forever and diverging. \end{lemma} \begin{proof}

 We can reuse the result for the two-armed bandit with constant baseline $b < 0$.
 Recall that for the proof to work, we only need $\theta$ to move by at least a constant step $\delta > 0$ in the negative direction at every iteration.